 Loneliness blows.
 It’s no fun not having any friends to chill with.
 Whether it’s spending your Friday nights at home alone, or going to the movies all by yourself, nobody ever said that being lonely was the best time of their life.
 Even the shyest introvert would like to do fun and exciting things with friends from time to time.
 However, courage, time, and suffering through painful rejection are sometimes required to get to that point.
-Yes, being lonely may seem like a much safer solution compared to facing the harsh rejection that some women will put you through, but is loneliness unhealthy for you?
+Yes, being lonely may seem like a much safer solution compared to facing the harsh rejection that some people will put you through, but is loneliness unhealthy for you?
 The answer is very clear, and backed by scientific studies…

 As it turns out, while your loneliness may be the easier solution, it’s definitely not the safer one.
 In fact, as the title of this article states, loneliness is actually killing you in a very absolute way.
 While you may be avoiding the risk and pain which you currently associate with rejection, studies have shown that loneliness is pretty much as unhealthy for you as being obese, drinking heavily, or being a heavy smoker… Skeptical about the facts I just laid out?
 Let’s look at some of these studies.